Contributed By Aiyon Abogados SLP

 As for wreck removal, Spain is not a party to the International Convention on the Removal of Wrecks (the “2015 Nairobi Convention”).
 Accordingly, wreck removal is regulated by Articles 369 to 383 of the SSA and by Article 304 of the Spanish State Ports and Merchant Navy Act.

 Spanish domestic law establishes owners’ direct liability for wreck removal and provides that the Administration costs arising from wreck-removal activities are privileged.
 Owners do not have a right to limit liability under the Convention on Limitation of Liability for Maritime Claims (LLMC 76/96) in accordance with the Reservation made by Spain to this Convention for wreck-removal claims.

 Regulation of Collisions

-Collision is regulated by the 1910 Collision Convention and other related Conventions, such as the International Convention for the Unification of Certain Rules relating to Penal Jurisdiction in the matter of Collisions or other Incidents of Navigation, made in Brussels in 1952 or the International Regulations for Preventing Collisions at Sea (COLREGS).
+Collisions are regulated by the 1910 Collision Convention and other related Conventions, such as the International Convention for the Unification of Certain Rules relating to Penal Jurisdiction in the matter of Collisions or other Incidents of Navigation, made in Brussels in 1952 or the 1972 International Regulations for Preventing Collisions at Sea (COLREGS).
 In Spanish domestic law, collisions are regulated in Articles 339 to 346 of the SSA.